algosup/2022-2023-project-4-game-design-Team-4/Documents/Specifications/Technical.md

 - **Description**: The basic tower is a tower that shoots dollars at the enemies.
 It is the most basic tower in the game.
 - **Cost**: The basic tower costs 60 dollars.
 - **Attack Type**: The basic tower shoots projectiles at the enemies.
-The projectiles are the most basic projectiles in the game, they deal damage to the enemies (*20 damage per projectile*) but the turret is the fastest turret in the game (*1 projectile per second*).
+The projectiles are the most basic projectiles in the game, they deal damage to the enemies (*10 damage per projectile*) but the turret is the fastest turret in the game (*5 projectiles per second*).
 - **Improvements costs**: The turret can be upgraded 2 times.
 The first upgrade costs *80* dollars and the second upgrade costs *130* dollars.
 We don't know exactly a good balance for the upgrades yet.

 ![The first design of the basic tower.](./../Images/Turrets/Gunner.png)